3Qax/SwiftyOLED/README.md

 ### Inversion

-If you wish to draw things in black on white display you can use mentioned above methods but set the display to interprete everything backwards.
-So, `clear()` would make whole local buffer white and drawing would make given points black.
+In order to draw things in black on white display use above mentioned  methods and set the display to interprete everything inversly.
+Logically, `clear()` will make whole local buffer white and drawing would make given points black.
 It is as simple as calling
 ```swift
     public func set(inversion: Bool)
 ```